-Projects for Assembling the Tree of Life are expected to be ambitious, large scale, and to involve multiple investigators from multiple disciplines, likely from multiple organizations, and to include training, outreach, and dissemination components.
-Tree of Life projects that are taxon-oriented will focus on phylogenetic resolution of large lineages or clades; this taxon focus is not intended to deflect interest in and attention to theoretical or analytical issues, particularly when the clade under study raises critical questions about the suitability or power of current phylogenetic methods of analysis.
-Tree of Life projects may also be method or theory-oriented, in which case they will address major analytical or computational problems in phylogenetic research and phyloinformatics.
-The taxon-focus and method-focus approaches described here are intended for guidance only, and not as constraints on innovative projects for Assembling the Tree of Life.
+Projects for Assembling the Tree of Life are expected to be ambitious, large scale, and when appropriate to involve multiple investigators from multiple disciplines, likely from multiple organizations, and to include training, outreach, and dissemination components.
+Tree of Life projects that are taxon-oriented will focus on phylogenetic resolution of large lineages or clades; this taxon focus is not intended to deflect interest in and attention to theoretical or analytical issues, particularly when the clade under study raises critical questions about the suitability or power of current phylogenetic methods of analysis, such as complexities caused by reticulate evolution and lateral gene transfer.
+In addition to hypothesis-driven work, Tree of Life projects may also be method or theory-oriented, in which case they will address major analytical or computational problems in phylogenetic research and phyloinformatics.
+The taxon-focus and method-focus approaches described here are intended for quidance only, and not as constraints on innovative projects for Assembling the Tree of Life.